5haggy/SambaSetup/README.md

 # SambaSetup
-For future me, how not waste half day on Linux -> Windows 10 Samba setup.
+For future me, how not to waste half day on Linux -> Windows 10 Samba setup.

 1. Run > Secpol.msc